Today's Progress 15. June. 2006

 where Tt0 is kept as that obtained by T0-PA analysis for (stopK^-,X) (run129-134).

 The 1/beta resolution plot for gamma-like events.
-The NT slewing correctiorn functions/offsets are just kept as those obtained by Kmu2 decay evets of stopped K^+.
+The NT slewing correctiorn functions/offsets are just kept

 The comparison of the time-residuals after Kmu2-determined slewing correction between Kmu2-originated muon and gamma-ray for NCsegment 1(L-row1-layer1).